Rangewell

 Table of Contents

-An opticians' practice can be a thriving business.
-Your turnover will depend on the number of customers you see, and the frame choice you offer - but, with an established business, a turnover of £million should be within reach.
+An optician's practice can be a thriving business.
+Your turnover will depend on the number of customers you see, the level of service you provide, the frames you sell and, crucially, the research you put into running your practice.
+With an established business attracting regular clientele, a turnover into millions should be within reach.

 You will need to invest in everything from premises in the right location to the latest equipment in your consulting room.
 You will need a fashionable interior with the latest frames on display, and sales tools like video and smart mirrors to provide the sort of experience customers are now demanding.